National Cleaning Solutions Company – Trade Secret Misappropriation and Breach of Restrictive Covenant Claims

 Successfully Obtained TRO in Theft of Trade Secrets Matter

-In a theft of trade secrets action, Herrick successfully obtained a temporary restraining order in the New York County Commercial Division, which (i) barred our client’s competitor from any further use or access to misappropriated trade secrets, (ii) enforced our client’s restrictive covenants in a former employee’s employment agreement, and (iii) prohibited the competitor from contacting or soliciting dozens of customers identified in our client’s stolen information.
+In a theft of trade secrets action, successfully obtained a temporary restraining order which (i) barred our client’s competitor from any further use or access to misappropriated trade secrets, (ii) enforced our client’s restrictive covenants against a former employee, and (iii) prohibited the competitor from contacting or soliciting dozens of customers identified in our client’s stolen information.

 Inter-Dealer Brokerage Firm – $500 Million Raiding Case